typicode/shoutjs/README.md

 # ShoutJS

-Make your ShellJS commands Explicit and get a beautiful output.
+Make your ShellJS commands explicit and get a beautiful output.

 ## Example